 This story was written by Kait McCaffrey and first appeared on news.umbc.edu

-Banner image: UMBC campus in the spring.
-All photos by Marlayna Demond ’11 for UMBC.
+Banner image: UMBC logo on campus.
+Photo by Marlayna Demond ’11 for UMBC.